 Repair, reconstruction, or relocation assistance may be offered to eligible applicants, based upon the extent of damage and location of the home.
-Under the relocation program, homeowners will be provided with a voluntary acquisition offer for the hurricane-impacted property, coupled with a Relocation Voucher for the purchase (and repair, if needed) of an existing replacement home, or new construction assistance (only as a last option) if a suitable replacement option cannot be identified.
+Under the relocation program, homeowners will be provided with a voluntary acquisition offer for the hurricane-impacted property, coupled with a Relocation Voucher for the purchase of an existing replacement home, or new construction assistance (only as a last option) if a suitable replacement option cannot be identified.